 The process usually begins with at least three initial virtual meetings with Fire Safe Sonoma and the interested parties, followed by a public Firewise Community Meeting where the new site is premiered and where an "ask" that the community members get involved is pitched.
 Following the Community Meeting there is a series of four more meetings where Fire Safe Sonoma coaches and aids the resident leader(s) in the completion of a wildfire risk analysis and then assists in the application process.
-The meeting agendas can be found on our website under the Emerging Firewise USA® Resources page through this link: https://www.firesafesonoma.org/emerging-firewiseusa-community-resources/ or by using the QR Code here.
+(See Appendix-A for meeting agendas)